-PPT2005LAB - Turbine Engine Fundamentals Lab | 1 Semester Credits (55 Lab Hours)
+PPT2005LAB - Turbine Engine Fundamentals Lab | 1 Semester Credits (55 Lab Hours) Corequisite: PPT2005LEC (Not applicable for the hybrid modality)

 This course covers the lab requirements for turbine engines which include turbojet, turboprop, and turbofan engines.
 Students will perform inspections on the compressor section, diffuser section, combustion section, turbine section, exhaust and reverser sections, and auxiliary power units.
 Upon successful completion of this course, students should be able to perform inspection and maintenance requirements of turbine engines, and can troubleshoot and repair turbine engine exhaust and reverser systems.